The freelancer’s life is an appealing one–you can work from home, set your own hours, and raise your rates as you please.

 4. Have your contract handy

-While a signed contract is not mandatory, having one helps both you and your client agree upon the expectations and deadlines for your work.
+Although not mandatory, having a signed contract helps you and your client set expectations and deadlines for the project.

 5. Be consistent and reasonable with your rates

-Be clear about your prices with clients and stick to your guns–it will prove to clients you know how much you’re worth.
-No one wants to hire a wishy-washy freelancer.
+It is essential that you are clear with pricing for your clients and don’t waiver–this shows them you know how much your work is worth.
+No client wants to hire a freelancer who isn’t decisive.
 (Click here to tweet this thought.)